 If you want to notify a student that you think they could use some help, a suggested email template is available here for you to send to the student encouraging them to connect with available resources.

-If you want to use the gradebook in a way that we can’t include the data in the Thrive risk score calculation, you’re still welcome and encouraged to use the voluntary faculty reporting form if you want to alert us to a student in you class who you feel would benefit from Thrive.
+You are also encouraged to use the voluntary faculty reporting form if you want to alert us to a student in you class who you feel would benefit from Thrive.